 In addition to conducting skewed experiments of their own, the plastics industry has tried to discredit legitimate studies.
 If this desperate sabotage on the part of the chemical and plastics companies isn’t reason enough to make you think twice, perhaps this statistic is.
 According to an exposé by Mother Jones, 90% of of all the government-funded studies surrounding BPA’s safety concluded that BPA is harmful.
 In contrast, none of the industry-funded studies found it to be harmful.

 BPA is the obvious example, but this type of conduct applies across the board.
-It should also be noted that the plastic industry has enlisted the help of the Weinburg group.
+It should also be noted that the plastic industry has enlisted the help of The Weinberg Group.
 This is the same group that created Big Tobacco’s White Coat Project, which recruited doctors to speak out against the mounting evidence that secondhand smoke was harmful.
 We all know how that story played out…

 Given all this, it’s not surprising that we don’t know what to do about plastic.
 Is any plastic safe?
 The reality is this: at this point, not really.
 What about hope for the future?
 Well, even if one brand does come out with a safe product, it’ll be too tough to know what studies are real and which are fake.
 I do know that there is an easy way to at least lessen if not totally eliminate the plastic in your life, and that is by switching to glass.
 But if you’re looking to cut out plastic entirely, you have a tall order ahead of you.

 Some worthwhile adjustments are easy to make, such as switching to a stainless steel water bottle.
 But what about those bottles of sunscreen in my cabinet?
-What about the otherwise super healthy Greek yogurt that comes in a plastic container?
+And food that comes in a plastic container?
 What about peanut butter?
 What about all my many skin creams???
-As eco-friendly and health-conscientious as I would like to be, I don’t see myself making my own cheese or yogurt anytime soon for the sake of making sure it never gets stored in plastic.
+As eco-friendly and health-conscientious as I would like to be, I don’t see myself making my own products anytime soon for the sake of making sure it never gets stored in plastic.
 The sheer volume of what’s required to keep my body safe is giving me heart palpitations as I write this.
 Within three feet of where I’m sitting, I see my Ecco Bella foundation, my Desert Essence lip gloss, and some massage oil, all bottled in plastic.
 I’m going to slowly replace all the products that I can with ones that come in glass containers, because the alternative (getting sick) is too scary.
 But sometimes it seems like as a society we’ve already opened Pandora’s box, and there’s no going back.

 Tip: Our Editor-in-Chief Hilary Rowland made a Pinterest board of plastic-free products to get you started (she’s managed to successfully eliminate plastic from her life.)

-As such a common staple in our day-to-day lives, it’s hard to imagine a future without plastic.
-With concrete evidence that it’s dangerous, it’s hard to imagine a future with it, too.
+Plastic is such a common staple in our day-to-day lives, it’s hard to imagine a future without it.
+But with the mountains of concrete evidence that it’s dangerous, it’s hard to imagine a future with it, too.
 Therefore, it seems wise to consider not only how plastic is affecting us, but how stress about plastic affects us.
 Knowledge is power, but it’s a pretty deceptive form of power if it takes over our sanity.
 After writing this article, I will be switching to glass storage containers, but I know that I won’t be able to avoid plastic entirely.
 I will, however, try to consistently choose the lesser of the available evils.
 If you must use plastic, try to avoid PVC (those marked #3 for recycling), polystyrene (#6), anything marked #7, and PET, as these are the types that leach the most chemicals.
 Try to avoid plastic whenever you can, really.
 Just don’t let the stress of avoiding plastic become more of a problem than the plastic itself.